sustrik/uxy/README.md

 verstatility of UNIX tools is achieved.
 However, sometimes the constant parsing of strings gets a bit cumbersome.

-UXY is a set of tools to manipulate the UXY format, which is a basically a two-dimenstional table that's both human- and machine-readable.
+UXY is a tool to manipulate the UXY format, which is a basically a two-dimenstional table that's both human- and machine-readable.

 # UXY format